Genesys Email Routing (CE16) for Genesys Engage cloud

 |Use Case Benefits||Explanation|

 A customer sends an email to a company via email address.
-The email is captured by the Genesys system and is then queued to the best-skilled and available agent with the skill set corresponding to the email "TO" address.
+The email is captured by the Genesys system, categorized and prioritized, and then queued to the best-skilled and available agent.
 If applicable, the agent composes a proper response, sends back the email answer, and dispositions the interaction accordingly.
-Reporting and analytics functionality is available to provide visibility into the email channel, and to help improve email handling and customer experience.
+Quality review by a supervisor can be enabled if necessary.
+If the customer replies to the agent's email, the email can be routed back to the previous agent for consistency purposes.
+Reporting and analytics functionality is available to provide visibility into the email backlog and to help improve email handling and customer experience.

 Use Case Definition